 EASA's private webinars

-This seminar will be most useful for service center supervisors and managers.
-The content will be beneficial for entry level supervisors through managers and owners.
+This webinar will be most useful for service center winders, engineers, supervisors and managers.
+The content will be beneficial for beginners through highly experienced persons.

 Topic(s): AC, Repair tips/procedures